Tips for Planning a Cross-Country Road Trip

 Schedule Reservations in Advance

-Once you know what towns you’ll be stopping in along your route, make sure you take the time to make the appropriate reservations.
-In doing so, not only will it be easier to find accommodations, but you’ll also have the time to compare prices and get the best possible deal.
+Once you know what towns you’ll be stopping in along your route, make sure you make the appropriate reservations.
+This will make it easier to find accommodations, and you’ll have the time to compare prices and get the best possible deal.

 Remember to Make Time for Breaks